seijimtmt/zukuless-live/README.md

 ## How to build

-Your host system to create live images must be a Debian wheezy machine.
+Your host system to create live images must be a (real or virtual) Debian wheezy machine.

 Install "live-build" and "apt-cacher" packages: